ch2i/LoraGW-Setup/README.md

 Optionnaly you can add OLED to display usefull informations on it.
 Please look at this [documentation](https://github.com/ch2i/LoraGW-Setup/blob/master/doc/DisplayOled.md) for more informations

-## Packet Forwarder
+## Build and setup Packet Forwarder

-New Multi-protocol Packet Forwarder by Jac @Kersing (thanks to @jpmeijers for scripting stuff) Now build the whole thing, time to get a coffe, it can take 10/15 minutes!
+New Multi-protocol Packet Forwarder by Jac @Kersing (thanks to @jpmeijers for scripting stuff) Now build the whole thing, time to get a(nother) coffe, it can take 10/15 minutes!
 ```
 cd ~/LoraGW-Setup
 sudo ./build.sh
 ```

-## Configure Gateway on TTN
+## Configure Gateway on TTN console

-Now you need to register your new GW on ttn, see [gateway registration](https://www.thethingsnetwork.org/docs/gateways/registration.html#via-gateway-connector), fill the GW_ID and GW_KEY when running
+Now you need to register your new GW on ttn before next step, see [gateway registration](https://www.thethingsnetwork.org/docs/gateways/registration.html#via-gateway-connector), fill the GW_ID and GW_KEY when running

+## Launch TTN gateway configuration
+This script will configure forwarder and all needed configuration
 ```
 sudo ./setup.sh
 ```